 "Of course, success can be measured in many ways, and to succeed in every endeavour is impossible.
 Many of us try to achieve this by avoiding the risk of failure.
 But this can be paralysing, stopping us from innovating, experimenting and, ironically, ultimately, succeeding.

-"Being less judgmental of ourselves as 'failures', and placing importance on the value of persistence and resilience in the face of repeated failure, helps us to know when to keep going on a certain path and when to try something new - by measuring the positives rather than the negatives.
-So reframe your failures as opportunities to learn and to eliminate wrong turns on the path towards success."
+"Being less judgemental of ourselves as 'failures', and placing importance on the value of persistence and resilience in the face of repeated failure, helps us to know when to keep going on a certain path and when to try something new - by measuring the positives rather than the negatives.
+So re-frame your failures as opportunities to learn and to eliminate wrong turns on the path towards success."

 She added: "As a society, we should all recognise the inherent value in failure, and embrace failure as a way to progress.
 At work, the pressure to excel, to meet targets, can result in an exaggerated response to perceived failure leading to stress, anxiety and depression.
 But there's help out there.

 So try, try, and try again.
-There is nothing to fear in failure, it is merely a means to growth and, ultimately, success.
+There is nothing to fear in failure; it is merely a means to growth and, ultimately, success.